There are many people who are not good candidates for sedation dentistry. For some people, the technique may come with significant risk.

 Sedation dentistry can also help people who need extensive dental work and want to have it all performed in a single appointment that is longer than they would normally be able to sit still for.
 For these people, sedation dentistry is a convenience more than anything.

-Not a Candidate for Oral Conscious Sedation
+Candidate for Oral Conscious Sedation

 Oral conscious sedation is generally safe, but it has elevated risks for certain groups of people.
 Of course, people who are allergic to the medications used are not good candidates.
 Also, people with small body size often have difficulty getting a proper dose, and, along with highly sensitive people, may get excessive dose.
 Some drugs may also interact negatively with sedation drugs.
 If you have liver or kidney problems, drugs may be harmful.
 People with sleep apnea may also be poor candidates.

-Not a Candidate for Nitrous Oxide
+Candidate for Nitrous Oxide

 Nitrous oxide is also generally safe, but it’s not a good choice for people with respiratory problems that can be triggered by irritation from the gas.
 If you have compromised health or certain nutrient deficiencies, nitrous oxide may not be the right choice.
 In addition, people with generally low blood oxygen levels are probably not good candidates for nitrous oxide.

-Not a Candidate for IV Sedation
+Candidate for IV Sedation

 IV sedation is really only recommended for people who are in good health, especially good cardiovascular health.
 Before undergoing a procedure with IV sedation, you should talk to your doctor about the risks for you.